Biocatalysis at the nanoscale

 The School of Biological and Chemical Sciences at QMUL is a highly interdisciplinary environment and home to state-of-the-art facilities, including EPR spectrometers at multiple microwave frequencies.
 The School holds an Athena SWAN Silver Award and is committed to supporting equality and diversity for all staff and students.

 Outstanding students with, or expecting to receive, at least an upper-second class honours degree (or equivalent) and preferably as Masters degree in an area relevant to the project (e.g. chemistry, biochemistry, biophysics).
 International students are required to provide evidence of their proficiency in English language skills.
+See the Entry Requirements page for further details.

 How to apply